Picnic basket fermented vegetable sticks are delicious, probiotic, and easy. Perfect for snacks, school lunches, picnics, and BBQs.

 - 2 tsp of salt (non-iodized)

-- Allow to ferment somewhere cool (around 18C is best).
-After 2-3 days the vegetables will have developed a nice flavour, while still remaining crisp.
+- Place the vegetable sticks in a cool and dark location to ferment.
+(A kitchen cupboard is perfect).
+After 2-3 days the vegetables will have developed a nice flavor, while remaining crisp.

-- I recommend using: carrots, beets, radishes, kohlrabi, green beans, sweet peas and cauliflower.
-Though cauliflower will become a bit smelly, so it isn’t the best for school lunches.
+- I recommend using a mix of firm vegetables.
+Carrots, beets, radishes, kohlrabi, green beans, sweet peas, and cauliflower all work well.
+However cauliflower tends to become a bit smelly, so it isn’t the best for school lunches.

 - If you are new to fermenting, see the section above for some tips and tricks to ensuring a good ferment.